 If you need a string trimmer that can handle dense plants and grass without a struggle, then it's worth checking out the STA1500 string trimming attachment for the EGO Power+ Power Head.
 It's easily one of the most powerful string trimmers of the group, slicing through dense weeds and tall grass without a hint of a struggle and easily clearing areas that would have stopped other products dead in their tracks.
 It's fairly comfortable to use and a compact way to add a cordless string trimmer to your arsenal if you have the aforementioned attachment.

-However, it can be quite a pricey purchase if you don't already have the Power Head and this trimmer can actually feel like it has too much power for average yards.
+However, it can be quite a pricey purchase if you don't already have the Power Head and this trimmer can feel like it has too much power for average yards.
 The guard didn't seem to be super effective at keeping freshly-cut weeds from getting flung back at you and detail work can be quite difficult.
-It's hard to avoid cutting trenches and the STA1500 can be absolutely brutal on things like birdbaths, outdoor lights, and the side of your house if you aren't careful when using it.
-It's a great option if you need heavy-duty string trimming capabilities and plan on getting other EGO cordless tools but it definitely isn't for everyone.
+It's hard to avoid cutting trenches and the STA1500 can be brutal on things like birdbaths, outdoor lights, and the side of your house if you aren't careful when using it.
+It's a great option if you need heavy-duty string trimming capabilities and plan on getting other EGO cordless tools but it isn't for everyone.

 Read Review: EGO Power+ STA1500 Attachment